 Equally important to giving a perfect description, is the use of the right keywords.
 Understanding what a usual customer will search for and placing the exact same keywords in your product description will help your product get fetched much easier and faster than the rest.
 Now, this means more sales.
 For example, if you are selling a NokiaN95, keywords you must keep in mind are “NokiaN95”, “ Cell Phone”, etc.

 Tools to find the top searched keywords are Google Keyword Planner and Moz’s Keyword Explorer

 Also Read: 7 Steps to generate a keyword list

 Avoid product returns

-These days, when online markets are witnessing increasing returns of product by the day, researchers are putting all effort to understand why this is happening.
-And, what has been found to be one key reason for this is improper or insufficient description of product on the online marketplace.
+These days, when online markets are witnessing increasing returns of products by the day, researchers are putting all effort to understand why this is happening.
+And, what has been found to be one key reason for this is an improper or insufficient description of the product on the online marketplace.